Bladder Biopsy

 Usually, a bladder biopsy is performed to check for cancer of the bladder or urethra.
 The symptoms of bladder cancer typically are:

 These symptoms can be an indication of something less sinister than cancer, such as an infection.
-Equally your biopsy might not may indicate something other than cancer, such as cysts, ulcers. bladder diverticula, or balloon-like growths on the bladder.
+Equally, your bladder may indicate something other than cancer, such as cysts, ulcers. bladder diverticula, or balloon-like growths on the bladder.
 Therefore, a bladder biopsy is only performed if your doctor strongly suspects cancer and has for example, found cancer through other tests.

 Before a bladder biopsy, your doctor will carry out some other routine tests such as a test of your urine and some imaging tests, such as an X-ray or CT scan, before the procedure.
 Because these scans and tests alone cannot determine whether the growth is a cancerous growth, a bladder biopsy reviewed in a laboratory, is necessary.